Headspace (firearms): C.I.P. ammunition approval procedure and headspace

 The standards organization Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives (Permanent International Commission for Firearms Testing - commonly abbreviated as C.I.P. or CIP) uses a rimless, rimmed, magnum, pistol and revolver and rimfire cartridges classification to differentiate between hundreds of different small arms chamberings.
 The dimensional checking of the ammunition, as described in the C.I.P.
 Decisions, Texts and Tables, is left to the manufacturers themselves.
 During C.I.P. ammunition approval headspace is not checked, even on rimless cartridges with taper.
-The view is that in the very unlikely case (according to the current quality standards) the cartridge is too long, once pressed by the bolt, the pressure will rise too high causing rejection.
+The view is that in the very unlikely case (according to the current quality standards) the cartridge is too long, once pressed by the bolt, the chambering force will rise too high causing rejection.
 If it is too short, firing will fail also causing rejection.

 Theory

 A firearm cartridge case serves multiple functions.
 The most obvious role is to provide a container for the powder, bullet, and primer.
 Additionally though, upon firing, the expanding case seals the breech of the firearm to prevent burning powder gas from escaping rearward.
 Most cartridge cases are made of brass and expand under pressure to form a closed gas tight fit with the sides of the chamber, and then contract slightly so that the case remains loose and can be removed.
 Centerfire cartridge cases are thicker near the base to prevent expansion into openings between the rear end of the barrel and the action where the cartridge case is not fully enclosed or supported by the chamber.

 When a firearm has more headspace than the cartridge design anticipated, the closing of the bolt or impact of the firing pin may move the cartridge forward to leave space between the chamber face of the action and the base of the cartridge.
 Pressure of burning powder gasses expands the thinner forward walls of the cartridge case to firmly grip against the sides of the chamber preventing rearward motion.
 The thicker base of the cartridge case (or sometimes the primer) may then be forced back into available space at the rear of the chamber, causing the case to stretch.
 Where rearward movement exceeds cartridge design, the primer may rupture or the base of the cartridge case may begin to separate from the forward walls.
 Either type of failure may release high pressure gas and case fragments from the action of the firearm.
 These may cause burns, cuts, or eye injury to the shooter or persons standing nearby.

 Headspace is a critical consideration in any firearm.
 It should be checked by a competent person using the appropriate headspace gauges prior to using the firearm.